Swapnil-ingle/Swapnil-ingle.github.io/first_abroad_experience.md

 ## The Arrival

 This was a 10 hour over-night flight from Mumbai to Zurich airport.
 I dozed off soon after the flight took off, being exausted from the preparation, packing, and the high-traffic Mumbai commute.
 I was woken up by the Air Hostess the later morning for breakfast, the flight was 1 and half hours to land.
 I opted for the non-vegeterian breakfast and was not too delited with the experience.
-There was the packed breakfast and I had given a fork and spoon to have at it, and the struggle began.
+There was the packed breakfast before me and I had given a fork and spoon to have at it, and thus the struggle began.

 You can count on a single hand the times I've had breakfast with a spoon-and-fork, this experience bring that total count to 1.
 Anyways, I had a long journey ahead and got the meal in my belly by the means available.
 I reached the Zurich airport by 6:30 AM (Local time) and the cabin crew greeted me off as I departed the vessel.